home-assistant/core/.github/ISSUE_TEMPLATE.md

 <!--
   Provide details about the versions you are using, which helps us to reproduce and find the issue quicker.
-Version information is found in the Home Assistant frontend: Developer tools -> Info.
+Version information is found in the Home Assistant frontend: Configuration -> Info.
 -->

 - Home Assistant Core release with the issue: